trade-tariff/trade-tariff-backend/README.md

 Updates are performed in portions and protected by redis lock (see TariffSynchronizer#apply).

-BaseUpdate#apply is responsible for most of the logging/checking job and running `import!` methods located in Taric/ChiefUpdate classes.
-Then it runs TaricImporter and ChiefImporter to parse and store xml/csv files.
+BaseUpdate#apply is responsible for most of the logging/checking job and running `import!` methods located in Taric class.
+Then it runs TaricImporter to parse and store xml files.

-Whole process is quite similar for both TARIC and CHIEF, but CHIEF updates undergo a tranformation transformation process to convert them into a TARIC format.
-Check ChiefTransformer class for more info (and ChiefUpdate#import!).

 In case of any errors, changes (per single update) are roll-backed and record itself is marked as failed.
 The sync would need to be rerun after a rollback.